 As a public body, the CAA adheres to the Public Contracts Regulations 2015.
 The Regulations govern how we buy goods, services and works and enshrine fundamental principles of transparency, equal treatment and non-discrimination in all public sector procurements irrespective of value.
 In that overall context, the CAA is committed to ensuring that there is no modern slavery or human trafficking in its supply chains or in any part of its business.

-The CAA’s Chief Operating Officer remains responsible for the CAA’s policy on modern slavery and, together with the CAA’s Executive Committee, will continue to provide adequate investment and training to ensure that slavery and human trafficking is not taking place within the organisation or within its supply chain.
+The CAA’s General Counsel and Company Secretary is responsible for the CAA’s policy on modern slavery and, together with the CAA’s Executive Committee, will continue to provide adequate investment and training to ensure that slavery and human trafficking is not taking place within the organisation or within its supply chain.